Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Introduction

 \paragraph{Upper bounds.} Our upper bounds for quantum channel tomography are directly inspired by the recent work of Pelecanos, Spilecki, Tang, and Wright~\cite{pelecanos2025mixedstatetomographyreduces}, who showed that mixed-state tomography can be reduced to pure-state tomography while still achieving optimal performance.
 In this paper, we prove in \cref{thm-1221159} that any channel tomography algorithm that can make parallel queries to a Stinespring dilation of an unknown channel $\mathcal{E}$ can be faithfully simulated by an algorithm that queries only $\mathcal{E}$ itself.
 This enables a reduction from general quantum channel tomography to isometry channel tomography, which is a more tractable problem.
 As a consequence, by combining this reduction with existing parallel-query algorithms for isometry tomography~\cite{yang2020optimal,yoshida2025quantum} and with a generalization of the base tomography algorithm from \cite{haah2023query} (see \cref{sec:isometry_channel_tomography}), we obtain the upper bounds presented in this paper.

 \cref{thm-1221159} is proved by constructing a ``local'' tester (see \cref{eq-1242355,eq-1242217}) that can faithfully simulate the ``global'' tester with access to a random Stinespring dilation, using representation-theoretic tools together with the quantum comb formalism~\cite{chiribella2009theoretical,bavaresco2022unitary}.
-This result can be viewed as a generalization of the earlier result by \cite{chen2024local}, which studies the local test for quantum states and shows that access to purifications does not help for mixed-state testing.
+This result can be viewed as a generalization of the earlier \textit{local test} result by \cite{chen2024local}, which studies the local test for quantum states and shows that access to purifications does not help for mixed-state testing.
 Related results trace back to~\cite[Theorem 35]{soleimanifar2022testing}, and were recently strengthened in an algorithmic sense by \cite{tang2025conjugate}, which explicitly constructs an algorithm for generating random purifications of a mixed state.
-Intuitively, local test and random purification can be interpreted as dual concepts in the Heisenberg and Schr{\"o}dinger pictures, respectively.
+Intuitively, local test and random purification can be viewed as dual concepts in the Heisenberg and Schr{\"o}dinger pictures, respectively.
+More specifically, random purification techniques convert access to a state into access to a corresponding purification.
+Conversely, local test techniques convert a global tester (which has access to a purification of a state) into a local tester (which only has access to the state itself), such that the local tester can faithfully simulate the global tester.
+Thus, random purification describes conversions at the level of states, namely in the Schr{\"o}dinger picture, whereas local test describes conversions at the level of testers (i.e., POVMs), namely in the Heisenberg picture.
 This line of work is further extended in \cite{girardi2025random,walter2025random,mele2025random,Girardi2025Dec,yoshida2025random}.

 In particular, \cite{Girardi2025Dec,yoshida2025random} explicitly construct random Stinespring dilation superchannels that convert parallel queries to a quantum channel into parallel queries to its random Stinespring dilation.
-These results can also be viewed as dual to our local test techniques with respect to the Schr{\"o}dinger and Heisenberg pictures.
-Moreover, from an algorithmic sense, they additionally provide explicit circuit implementations of this conversion.
+These results can also be viewed as dual to our local test result for quantum channels (i.e., \cref{thm-1221159}), with respect to the Schr{\"o}dinger and Heisenberg pictures.
+We remark that, from an algorithmic sense, they additionally provide explicit and efficient circuit implementations of this conversion.

 \paragraph{Lower bounds.} To prove our lower bounds, we proceed using a two-stage method.
 The first stage consists of constructing sufficiently large packing nets of quantum channels with specific structures and desired properties.
 The second stage consists of proving lower bounds on the query complexity of algorithms that can learn, and thus discriminate between, the quantum channels in the packing nets.